Hisense Large-Screen Displays Elevate Gaming to New Heights at IFA 2024

 Hisense's large-screen TVs offered an unparalleled gaming experience to IFA 2024 audiences.
 Hisense partnered with Xbox earlier this year to elevate the home gaming and entertainment experience with cutting-edge laser display technology.

-Hisense Laser Cinema PX3-PRO, the first "Designed for Xbox" Ultra Short Throw projector, sets new standards for immersive gaming.
-A customizable 4K display, with an 80-inch to 150-inch super large projection size, certified for Dolby Vision and IMAX Enhanced, delivers breathtaking visuals.
+Hisense Laser Cinema PX3-PRO, the first 'Designed for Xbox' Ultra Short Throw projector, sets new standards for immersive gaming.
+A customizable 4K display, with 80-in to 150-in super large projection size, certified for Dolby Vision and IMAX Enhanced, delivers breathtaking visuals.
 A high refresh rate of up to HSR240 ensures seamless gameplay, ideal for fast-paced action titles.
 Advanced features, including MEMC technology and Auto-Low Latency Mode, deliver smooth, lag-free performance in elevating gaming sessions.

-Visitors were immersed in a world of adventure, with the C2 Ultra delivering a versatile projection experience, spanning between 65-inch to 300-inch, with high brightness and contrast ratio ensuring stunning images, even in well-lit environments.
+Visitors were immersed in a world of adventure, with the C2 Ultra delivering a versatile projection experience, spanning between 65 to 300 inches, with high brightness and contrast ratio ensuring stunning images, even in well-lit environments.

 Elevate Your Home Entertainment with Hisense TV Innovations